HACCP training courses cover a wide range of topics regarding food safety, from the basics of food hygiene and how to work safely in a food business.

 With this feature, you can easily orient new employees with the essential tasks that they need to perform.
 Each activity is set with critical limits to follow food safety standards and control hazards.
 Once these limits are breached, our system will immediately notify you of proper corrective actions and allow you to document what actions have been taken.

 - Improves communication within the team.
 To facilitate communication and a seamless FSMS, our digital solution allows employees to connect their activities with their coworkers from other departments.
 A good example would be when cooks have to report any equipment problem to the maintenance department.
 Your cook can report this issue by submitting a ticket and tagging the expected department to resolve the issue.

 - A solution to employee turnover.
 Our digital FSMS makes orientation easier for food safety managers whenever new employees arrive.
 With our system, you would only need to provide access to an account specifically made for a job for your new employee.
 This account will already have the list of tasks that they need to fulfill and ensure food safety.
 Through this feature, the time you will need to spend on micromanaging new employees will be significantly decreased.

 On top of all of these benefits, our digital FSMS allows you, the food safety manager, to monitor all progress through a real-time dashboard.
 This feature reflects which tasks have already been completed, unresolved problems, as well as tasks that are due.
 Save time managing your team and allow yourself to focus on other important activities in your food business by allowing us to help you.

-Switch to our digital solution to your FSMS needs by signing up with us at FoodDocs.
+Switch to our digital solution for your FSMS needs by signing up with us at FoodDocs.
 You would only need an average of 15 minutes to switch from a paper-oriented system to a fully digital FSMS with our help.
 Remain compliant with food safety laws and regulations and make all your monitoring tasks easier and more efficient.